The Dangers of American Triumphalism

 On Tuesday, February 6, The Washington Post broke the news that President Trump, in a meeting with the country’s top generals, requested a military parade much like the one he saw in France on Bastille Day.
 That same day, White House Press Secretary Sarah Huckabee Sanders confirmed the Post’s report, indicating that the highest levels of the military were now at work drafting just such a plan.
 The media went berserk.

-While much of the immediate commentary that followed involved useless, self-gratifying jabs at the president’s insecurity and narcissism—the juvenile glee and unreflective sarcasm which infuse the prose of the Post’s Eugene Robinson present a fitting example—more substantive reactions to President Trump’s proposal soon surfaced.
-The New York Times Editorial Board and Iraq war veteran Philip Carter authored separate pieces accusing President Trump of politicizing the military.
+While much of the immediate commentary that followed involved useless, self-gratifying jabs at the president’s insecurity and narcissism, more substantive reactions to President Trump’s proposal soon surfaced.
+The New York Times Editorial Board and Philip Carter, a veteran of the Iraq war, authored separate pieces accusing President Trump of politicizing the military.
 Retired Major General Charles Dunlap, in an article for The Atlantic, argued that Mr. Trump was not politicizing the military but rather giving servicemen and women the adulation they deserve.
 Others contended that this adulation, if genuine, could come in forms less ostentatious and wasteful of taxpayer money.
 The Post’s E.J.
 Dionne argued that the money for a national military parade would be better used to create scholarships for the children of injured veterans or dead service members.
 The Wall Street Journal’s Peggy Noonan suggested honoring our troops by spending the parade money on making the Department of Veterans Affairs work.
 Retired Admiral James Stavridis, the former commander of NATO, said that “local parades make a lot more sense….
 Or here’s an idea: instead of the big parade, how about a cookout honoring the troops?
 With rib-eye steaks, BBQ chicken, ribs and cold beer, civilians buying, cooking and cleaning up afterward?”
 (For more on the domestic politics of Trump's parade, read Tim Philbin's article for ACI.)

 Still other commentators took issue with the way in which President Trump’s proposal broke with historical precedent.
 The U.S. has held national military parades after victories in the Civil War, World War I, World War II, and the Persian Gulf War.
 But as presidential historian Michael Beschloss told NPR,“to have a military parade without the end of a war or an inaugural or some big reason in Washington, D.C., that is out of our tradition.”
 The Times Editorial Board, continuing with this line of thinking, questioned what a parade would celebrate at all, noting that the U.S. remains engaged in two wars with no end in sight.
 The Editorial Board added that America and the world need a President Trump who “understands that national strength relies on much more than military power.”